Gyekye/Gyekye/README.md

 ### Hi there 🖐️,

-I am Gyekye, an incoming mathematician and a developer.
+I am Gyekye, a mathematician and a developer.

 #### GitHub Stats